eelyroc00/ds-clone/README.md

 ## How AI tools were used

 ChatGPT-o3 was used to sketch the overall tech stack, user flows, REST API, data model, and conversation logging.
-Cursor (Claude 3.7) was used to create the initial chat UI implementation with persistence and REST APIs.
-I then added OpenAI TTS integration, conversation history, and profile page.
+Cursor (Claude 3.7) was used to create the initial chat UI implementation with persistence and REST APIs, then OpenAI TTS integration, conversation history, and profile page.
 I also heavily used it to resolve bugs.